Skip to content

 • Clearly identifying the individual subsystem boundary

-• Showing all utilized ESP32 peripherals (UART, GPIO, USB, Wi-Fi)
+• Showing all utilized ESP32 peripherals (UART, GPIO, USB, Wi-Fi, Camera)

 • Labeling signal directions, GPIO numbers, and voltage levels